One-time action

-🎮 Input System Guide
+Input System Guide

 Events vs Polling

-Event-Based: _input()
+Event-based: _input()

 Called once when the input occurs.
 Best for:

-- Button presses (jump, shoot, interact)
+- Button presses such as jump, shoot, interact

-- Menu navigation
+- Menu navigation and confirm/cancel actions

 func _input(event):